inverno-io/inverno-mods/inverno-configuration/README.md

 }
 ```

-Finally, nested beans can be specified in a configuration which is convenient when a module is composing multiple modules and we wish to aggregate all configurations into one single representation in the composite module.
+Finally, nested beans can be specified in a configuration which is convenient when a module is composing multiple modules, and we wish to aggregate all configurations into one single representation in the composite module.

 For instance, we can have the following configuration defined in a component module: